 1. Right-click on the Start button and click on Device Manager.

-2. On Device Manager screen, expand Mice and other pointing devices entry > right-click on HID-complaint mouse and select Properties.
+2. On the Device Manager screen, expand Mice and other pointing devices entry > right-click on HID-complaint mouse and select Properties.

 3. On the next screen, switch to Power Management tab and uncheck Allow the computer to turn off this device to save power option.